wp-plugins/sgr-nextpage-titles/readme.txt

 Every subpage will have SEO friendly urls based on the given title, to make also happy Search Engines and spider bots that will navigate through your Blog pages.

 = Forget about the old `&lt;!--nextpage--&gt;` =
-Even if you will not specify a title for your `[nextpage]` code, SGR Nextpage Titles will use a default title in the form "page-n" where "n" is the number of the page.
+Even if you will not indicate a title for your `[nextpage]` code, SGR Nextpage Titles will use a default title in the form "page-n" where "n" is the number of the page.

 == Installation ==

 1. Upload the `sgr-nextpage-titles` folder to the `/wp-content/plugins/` directory
 2. Activate the SGR Nextpage titles plugin through the 'Plugins' menu in WordPress
+3. Flush rewrite rules saving again your permalink structure `/wp-admin/options-permalink.php`
-3. Add few `[nextpage title="Pretty title"]` codes to your posts
+4. Add few `[nextpage title="Pretty title"]` codes to your posts

+= Styling =
+The bottom links have the same class of standard nextpage numbers link.
+If you want to style them, the links have two classes: `prevlink` and `nextlink`.

 == Screenshots ==